Read the disclaimer at the bottom.

 People with anorexia can’t get over their illness with just one meal.
-If someone hasn’t eaten in a while, chances are that they can’t stomach a whole meal at one time.
+If someone hasn’t eaten in a while, the chances are that they can’t stomach a whole meal at one time.
 They know their body best.
-That being said, don’t let them get away with not eating a single thing at meal time.
-Even one bite is an improvement, which leads us into our next tip.
+That being said, don’t let them get away with not eating a single thing at mealtime.
+Even one bite is an improvement, which leads us to our next tip.

-3. Anything they eat is a step into the right direction
+3. Anything they eat is a step in the right direction

 4. Don’t compare bodies.

 For someone with anorexia, any mention of weight or bodies, theirs or otherwise, can be a trigger.
 For me, when someone would mention anything about weight, I would start to shake.
-While that is a rare and extreme reaction, it usually does have an effect on someone with an eating disorder.
-Don’t say, “Oh my god, I’m SO fat.” because someone with an eating disorder can over analyze, and think that they are fatter than you, and if you’re too fat, that means they are too.
+While that is a rare and extreme reaction, it usually does affect someone with an eating disorder.
+Don’t say, “Oh my god, I’m SO fat.” because someone with an eating disorder can over analyze, and think that they are fatter than you, and if you’re too fat, that means they are also.
 Just stay away from the weight topic in general.